-- (e) The Corporation must receive the Proxy's appointment at least 48 hours before the meeting. - (f) A person must not be a Proxy for more than three Members.
+- (e) The corporation Corporation must receive the proxy's Proxy's appointment at least 48-hours before the meeting. - (f) A person must not be a proxyProxy for more than three membersMembers.

-8.14 Other people at General Meetings and AGMs
+7.98.14 Other people at general meetings General Meetings and AGMs

-- (a) A person appointed by a member as their attorney under a power of attorney may not in their capacity as attorney attend general meetings and AGMs or vote for the member, whether personally or through a proxy. - (b) The Members, by resolution, may allow any non-Member to attend General Meetings (Observer).
+- (a) A person appointed by a member as their attorney under a power of attorney may not in their capacity as attorney attend general meetings and AGMs or vote for the member, whether personally or through a proxy. - (b) The chairperson Members, by resolution, may allow any non-member Member to attend general meetings and AGMs.
+But the person General Meetings (Observer).
 An Observer cannot propose or vote on resolutions.